catena-labs/ack-lab-sdk/src/examples/README.md

 ## Buyer

 The `buyer` directory contains 3 simple examples that show various ways to execute payments against the paywall example.
 They are intended to be executed against a running instance of the paywall example.
 For your convenience, there is a live running version of the paywall example at https://ack-lab-paywall.catenalabs.com/

+If you want to run these examples completely locally, you will need to spin up the paywall app first, then run the buyer examples.

+## Prelaunch Fix List

+- [ ] Stop using both z and valibot in the same examples
+- [ ] Probably use bignumber.js for all price math
+- [ ] On the seller side, we need to validate the receipt the buyer sends us is valid and actually correct for the product in question
+- [ ] We need a way to put a product ID in the payment request token